DarkMasterMan0/DMMod/README.md

   * set "ShowLevel" to 1 (displays item level)
   * added "Medium Armor" and "Heavy Armor" affix groups to "auto prefix" column (see automagic.txt) for medium and heavy armor/shields respectively

-  * Normal and Exceptional Paladin Shields
+  * normal and exceptional paladin shields
-    * decreased "gemsockets" to 3 from 4
+    * decreased "gemsockets" to 3 from 4 (max sockets decreased to 3 from 4)

 * automagic.txt
   * Shimmering